 When compared to the traditional Greek version of Avgolemono soup, this recipe is much faster to make.
 Enjoy a bowl of this delicious, tangy, indulgent soup in less than 40 minutes from start to finish!

 This recipe is great because you can adapt it to your dietary needs.

 Make it keto by replacing the orzo with cauliflower rice and using a full-fat dairy and chicken thighs instead of chicken breast!
 Use xanthan gum as the thickener.

 Make it lower in fat by using fat-free half and half, chicken breast, and low-fat broth.
 Spinach is added so you can get more veggies in - and you can always sneak in more if you want.

-Here are the ingredients you will need to make Greek Lemon Chicken Soup:
+Here is an overview of the ingredients you will need to make this lemon chicken soup Greek recipe:

 For exact ingredient quantities, please see the recipe card below!